DNA Unzipping Transition: DNA melting: Bubbles and Junctions

 There are two singularities, $z=(X\pm \sigma)^{-1},$ and the one closest to the origin is $z_c= (2 \cosh \beta J)^{-1}.$ The free energy per spin is given by

 the familiar result obtained by Ising \cite{smb-khare}.

-One may note that the focus on the interface in the Poland-Scheraga approach to solving the 1-d Ising model is reminiscent of the Landau argument on the absence of any phase transition in the 1-dimensional Ising model.
+One may note that the focus on the interface in the Poland--Scheraga approach to solving the 1-d Ising model is reminiscent of the Landau argument on the absence of any phase transition in the 1-dimensional Ising model.